-- 46. The Statute of Limitations should be tolled during periods when Defendant Abdi Ali has resided outside the United States.
-Defendant Abdi Ali has resided in the United States for less than ten years since he first arrived in the United States.
-Therefore the filing of this complaint is timely. - 47.
+- 35. The Statute of Limitations should be tolled during periods after the fall of the Barre regime when Defendant Abdi Ali has resided outside the United States.
+Defendant Abdi Ali has resided in the United States for less than ten years since he first arrived in the United States after the fall of the Barre regime.
+Plaintiff first filed this case against Defendant Abdi Ali on November 10, 2004, and the Court's April 29, 2005 further tolled the statute until the date of this re-filing.
+Therefore the filing of this complaint is timely. - 36.
 The Statute of Limitations should also be tolled because prior to 1997, Isaaq victims of human rights abuses committed in the 1980s by the Somali Armed Forces, or persons or groups acting in coordination with the Somali Armed Forces, could not have been expected to pursue a cause of action in the United States.
 Until approximately 1997, victims' reasonable fear of reprisals against themselves or members of their families still residing in Somalia served as an insurmountable deterrent to such action.
-Also, until approximately 1997, it would not have been possible to conduct safely investigation and discovery in Somalia in support of such a case. - 48.
+Also, until approximately 1997, it would not have been possible to conduct safely investigation and discovery in Somalia in support of such a case. - 37.
 Throughout the 1990s, Somalia fell into increasing chaos.
 Following the violent defeat of the military government in 1991, Somalia's central government collapsed.
 Fighting among rival clan leaders resulted in the killing, displacement, and mass starvation of tens of thousands of Somali citizens.
-The ensuing chaos led the United Nations to intervene militarily in

-1992, though it proved incapable of restoring even a minimum level of order.
-Somalia's clan-based civil war and anarchic violence proved to be so brutal that it drove the United Nations from the country in 1994.
+The ensuing chaos led the United Nations to intervene militarily in 1992, though it proved incapable of restoring even a minimum level of order.
+Somalia's clanbased civil war and anarchic violence proved to be so brutal that it drove the United Nations from the country in 1994.
 Rival clan militias continued to commit gross and systematic human rights abuses in the years after the United Nations' departure, including the deliberate killing and kidnapping of civilians because of their clan membership.

-- 49. During these years, conditions in Somalia precluded human rights cases against former commanders of the Somali Armed Forces from being brought either in Somalia or the United States.
-Throughout the time period alleged in the complaint, and up to the present, each of the Plaintiffs either lived in Somalia or had immediate family still residing there.
+- 38. During these years, conditions in Somalia precluded human rights cases against former commanders of the Somali Armed Forces from being brought either in Somalia or the United States.
+Throughout the time period alleged in the complaint, and up to the present, the Plaintiff either lived in Somalia or had immediate family still residing there.
 No national government existed in Somalia to protect them from the continuing clan-based violence.
 Gross and systematic human rights violations openly committed by rival clans had a further chilling effect.
 Pursuit of human rights claims, even in the United States, would have exposed victims and their families to acts of retribution that discouraged them from pursuing such a course.
-Witnesses also reasonably feared acts of reprisal for assisting in such cases. - 50.
+Witnesses also reasonably feared acts of reprisal for assisting in such cases. - 39.
 The return of stability sufficient to permit victims of Barre-era human rights abuses to come forward has been a slow and uneven process.
 Stable conditions still do not exist in most regions of the country.
-It took until approximately 1997 for even one region to establish the conditions that permitted victims to consider bringing their claims. - 51.
+It took until approximately 1997 for even one region to establish the conditions that permitted victims to consider bringing their claims. - 40.
 This region, the former British protectorate of Somaliland, is dominated by the Isaaq clan.
 In 1991, it declared its independence, reclaimed its previous name, and seceded from Somalia.
 A rudimentary civil administration was established there in 1993, but major armed conflicts in 1994 and 1996 plunged the region back into turmoil.
 Since about 1997, Somaliland's government has exercised a modicum of authority over its territory.